rilldata/rill/docs/docs/reference/olap-engines/clickhouse.md

 ## Connection string (DSN)

 Rill is able to connect to ClickHouse using the [ClickHouse Go Driver](https://clickhouse.com/docs/en/integrations/go).
-An appropriate connection string (DSN) will need to be set through the `connection.clickhouse.dsn` property in Rill.
+An appropriate connection string (DSN) will need to be set through the `connector.clickhouse.dsn` property in Rill.

 A very simple example might look like the following: